osmandin/erst_copy/documentation.md

 ### Database ###

+The database server used was mysql.
 The database defintion is info/db/defn.
-The database server used was mysql.
+An example of adding a user is shown in inf/db/add-user.

 ### Framework ###